TrendoD/JWT-Modifier/README.md

 # JWT Modifier

-A command-line tool for analyzing and modifying JWTs during CTF challenges.
+A command-line tool for analyzing and modifying JWTs.
+I created this tool just to help me solve CTF challenges in the future.
+If you find any bugs or have questions about this tool, feel free to DM me directly.

 ## Features